peeramid-labs/onchain_solutions/README.md

 ### How TTL Works

-- **Definition**: TTL is a time period (in seconds) that determines how long various approvals and scheduled changes remain valid
+- **Definition**: TTL is a time period (in seconds) that determines how long it takes for various approvals and scheduled changes to become valid
 - **Default**: The TTL is set during contract initialization (typically 86400 seconds or 1 day)
 - **Scope**: The TTL value applies globally to all assets protected by the contract